straw-hat-team/adr/adrs/5541831634/README.md

 * You **must** use `<fractalDir>/types` to store reusable TypeScript types.
 * You **may** use `<fractalDir>/styles` to store components styles such as CSS or Stylesheets.
+* You **may** colocate CSS Module component's styles nex to the the component file by using `[component name].module.[extension]`.
+We recommend create a directory for the component definition in cases you follow this pattern.
 * You **must** use `<fractalDir>/assets` to store files such as images, fonts, and any other files that are not stylesheets or JavaScript files.
 * You **must** use `<fractalDir>/constants` to store constants variables.